-Students are responsible for knowing the University's academic policies and regulations and any particularities of their own course of study.
+Students are responsible for knowing the University's and the Seminary's academic policies and regulations and any particularities of their own course of study.
 Ignorance of these policies is not an excuse for any violation thereof.
 The following policies are particularly important to note: